 ASER is a complex heterogeneous graph that encodes the commonsense knowledge.
 ASER is composed of two types of nodes (i.e., extracted eventuality and conceptualized eventuality) and 15 types of edges (e.g., $\texttt{Reason}$ and $\texttt{Precedence}$).
 We leverage meta-path \cite{sun2012metapath} mining which studies the semantic meanings behind paths to tackle the heterogeneity of ASER.
 A meta-path is a path that consists of a sequence of different relations defined among various node types.
 Formally, a meta-path $P$ is defined as a path $ E_1 \xrightarrow{T_1} E_2 \xrightarrow{T_2} \cdots \xrightarrow{T_{l-1}} E_l$, in which $T=T_1 \circ T_2 \circ \cdots \circ T_l$ is the composite relation between $N_1$ and $N_l$.
 Take an example from Table \ref{tab:metapath}, the meta-path ``$E_1 \xrightarrow{\texttt{Conceptualization}} C_1 \xrightarrow{\texttt{ ConceptInstantiation}} E_2$'' defines a composite relation in which the two eventuality $E_1$ and $E_2$ are conceptualized to the same concept $C_1$.

 To automatically select the most frequent and influential meta-paths, we first perform a random walk on the hybrid graph.
 Specifically, 50,000 seed nodes are chosen independently and uniformly from the nodes of ASER.
 Starting from each seed node, a random walk is used to generate 50 multi-hop paths of different nodes and relations.
 The nodes in a path are represented by their types rather than their contents.
-For example, a path ``I drink coffee $\xrightarrow{\texttt{Result}}$ I stay up late'' is converted into a meta-path ``$E_1 \xrightarrow{\texttt{Result}} E_2$''.
+For example, a path ``I drink coffee $\xrightarrow{\texttt{Result}}$ I stay up late'' is converted into a meta-path ``$E_1 \xrightarrow{\texttt{Result}} E_2$.''
 After collecting meta-paths, we search for the frequent patterns of 2-hop and 3-hop meta-paths.
-The appearance of metapaths is counted.
-The 2-hop and 3-hop metapaths are later ranked by their frequencies.
-The frequent metapaths are selected for the further case study.
+The appearance of meta paths is counted.
+The 2-hop and 3-hop meta paths are later ranked by their frequencies.
+The frequent meta paths are selected for the further case study.
 We list the intriguing instances from these meta-paths in Table \ref{tab:metapath}.

-For 2-hop metapaths, the results are very similar to the ones of eventuality/relation retrieval inference.
+For 2-hop meta paths, the results are very similar to the ones of eventuality/relation retrieval inference.
 For example, ``$E_1 \xrightarrow{\texttt{Reason}} E_2 \xrightarrow{\texttt{Result}} E_3$'' describes paths following cause and effect relations.
 A typical instance in daily life is ``I am in pain$\rightarrow$I am alone$\rightarrow$I sit at bar,'' describing a scenario in which a man suffers from loneliness and goes to the bar to numb the pains.
 In addition to relations among eventualities, the interaction between concepts and eventualities are also discovered by the meta-paths.
 In the cases of ``$E_1 \xrightarrow{\texttt{Conceptualization}} C_1 \xrightarrow{\texttt{ConceptInstantiation}} E_2$,'' two semantically distinct eventualities are unified in the concept-level.
 For example, ``He is psychiatrist'' and ``I am attorney'' follows the same pattern, ``$\textit{PersonX}$ be specialist.''